sanikakhadkikar/sanikakhadkikar.github.io/README.md

-stevertaylor.github.io
+sanikakhadkikar.github.io
 =======================

-This is the personal website for Dr Stephen R. Taylor.
+This is the personal website for Sanika Khadkikar.